The 10 Most Beautiful Japanese Gardens

 Shukkei-en means "the Garden of Shrunken Sceneries".
 Indeed, there is no better name to describe this delightful oasis located within walking distance from Hiroshima Train Station.
 A collection of miniaturized sceneries surrounding a central lake, Shukkei-en is said to be modeled after Lake Xihu of China, containing within it a variety of geological formations, panoramic views, and even the reconstruction of a historical teahouse.

-For visitors with sturdy legs, Shukkei-en is also the start of an L-shaped tourist route, one that ends at Hiroshima’s most visited attraction—the Peace Memorial Park.
+For visitors with sturdy legs, Shukkei-en is at the start of an L-shaped tourist route, one that ends at Hiroshima’s most visited attraction—the Peace Memorial Park.
 Along the way, one can visit other major attractions such as Hiroshima Castle and the Hiroshima Museum of Art.
-The entire route could easily fill up a day.

 6. Suizen-ji Jōju-en, Kumamoto City (水前寺成趣園)